hamiljs/omniauth-identity/README.markdown

 is designed on purpose to be as featureless as possible: it provides the basic construct for user management and then gets out of the way.

+This fork allows this gem to be confirmable, recoverable, rememerable, and trackable Some of this code I picked up from a previous fork of this gem and I can't find that fork anymore.
+I'll try to add some instructions for these features eventually.

+These features are written with the expectation that a user model exists with a full_name method.

 ## Usage

 This can be a bit hard to understand the first time.
 Luckily, Ryan Bates made